When you are taller than the average joe, the world seems to be cut out for you.

 Muay Thai, or Thai Boxing is a martial art that originated in Thailand.
 But it’s now widely practiced all around the world and is quite renowned for its effectiveness in combat.

 A lot of people use the term Muay Thai and Kickboxing interchangeably.
 But the fact is that these are different martial arts.
-While Kickboxing uses a combination of punches and kicks, Muay Thai also allows you to use your elbows and knees, which makes it a more lethal martial art.
+While Kickboxing uses a combination of punches and kicks, Muay Thai also allows you to use your elbows and knees, which makes it a more lethal martial art, especially if you have managed to build bigger quads for solid leg strength, and training your biceps and triceps strength as well, and of course, spent enough time perfecting your skills on a punching bag – be it a pro one or a homemade tire punching bag.

 With all the emphasis on kicks, Muay Thai makes for a perfect martial art for a big and tall guy.

 But it’s not merely kicking, mind you.
-Muay Thai also places a lot of emphasis on body conditioning, which means that you will spend a lot of time performing cardio drills and flexibility drills.
+Muay Thai also places a lot of emphasis on body conditioning, which means that you will spend a lot of time performing cardio after your workouts and lots of flexibility drills.
 This helps improve your balance and strengthen your core.

 The Tall Guy Advantage – Punches, Kicks, and Elbows